mittshah2/PSC-Innovative-Assignment-Movie-Review-Sentimental-Analysis/README.md

 6).
 Sklearn ( To handle training and testing Dataset and other subordinate tasks )

 7).
 Google ( colab ,files to upload your datasets to colab , without this you wont be able to access datasets )

-Note - Incase of difficulty in installing, do as following.
-In cmd type the command   pip install nltk    ( or the library you want )

-After all the required libraries are installed , you need to download the training and testing dataset ( train.tsv and test.tsv )

-Datasets are very very large and will take some time to download, so be patient .

-Run the cells
+FINALLY - Run the cells

 You will be asked to upload the datasets to the colab environment, so choose the train.tsv and test.tsv dataset files one by one from your device where you have downloaded it .
+For example if they are in c drive choose from C drive train.tsv file and press upload button

-After uploading datasets, you are good to leave it for training !
+After uploading datasets, run all cells and you are good to leave it for training !

 BINGO !
 YOU HAVE SUCCESSFULLY RUN THE IMPLEMENTATION!
 RUNTIME TOOK TIME BUT IF WAS WORTH EVERY EPOCH AND EVERY BATCH IF LEARNED THROUGH!